The Foundation for a Meaningful Life Kindergarten - Grade 9 in Southborough, MA

 Creativity and Design is integrated throughout the program in Primary School.
 Focusing on the Design Process (Find, Define, Ideate, Make, Evaluate), students build a foundation in design vocabulary, engage in productive struggle, and collaborate with peers and teachers.
 Students in Kindergarten focus on “How do materials impact design?”
 In Kindergarten, students learn to identify different materials, describe the properties of different materials, apply their understanding of the properties of different materials to ideate solutions to a problem, and construct, test, and evaluate their solutions.

 In Kindergarten, children become familiar with the library through in-depth explorations of each of its various sections beginning with picture books and moving through poetry, folk tales, and fairy tales.
-Kindergarteners learn about the parts of a book, identifying the author and illustrator, and then practice locating the book in a particular section of the library.
+Kindergarten students learn about the parts of a book, identifying the author and illustrator, and then practice locating the book in a particular section of the library.
 Kindergarteners also explore their personal interests, develop a sense of who they are as readers, and practice responsibility as they browse and select books to check out.

 P.E. classes meet three days out of a six-day rotation.
 Classes focus on developing motor skills and physical fitness, with activities that emphasize balance, spatial awareness, cooperation, and sportsmanship.
-The children also practice basic skills like throwing, catching, and kicking in preparation for Fay’s interscholastic athletics program, which begins in fifth grade.
+The children also practice basic skills including throwing, catching, and kicking in preparation for Fay’s interscholastic athletics program, which begins in fifth grade.

 The goal of the Kindergarten wellness program is for students to learn about themselves and how they relate to others.
-In addition to scheduled Wellness classes with members of the Wellness department, classroom teachers set aside time each day to address important topics such as self-advocacy, independent problem solving with peers, effective vocabulary when resolving conflicts, basic social skills such as greeting one another, and manners and other general social courtesies.
+In addition to scheduled Wellness classes with members of the Wellness Department, classroom teachers set aside time each day to address important topics such as self-advocacy, independent problem solving with peers, effective vocabulary when resolving conflicts, basic social skills such as greeting one another, and manners and other general social courtesy.
 Students practice mindfulness, learn to identify and talk about their feelings, and develop communication, self-control, and interpersonal problem-solving skills in a structured, safe, and consistent environment, guided by Wellness teachers.

 Some things we love about Kindergarten at Fay:

-A Friendly Morning Greeting Don’t be surprised to see our Kindergarteners racing towards the Primary School entrance each morning.
+Don’t be surprised to see our Kindergarteners racing towards the Primary School entrance each morning.
 They can’t wait to say hello to Mrs. Knuppel, the Head of Primary School!
 Rain or shine, she’s at the front door each morning to greet each student with a handshake or a high five, look them in the eye, and welcome them to another day at Fay.

-Upper School Helpers The day and boarding students in our Upper School hail from more than 20 countries, and many of them volunteer in the Primary School as lunch, art, P.E., and language helpers.
+The day and boarding students in our Upper School hail from more than 20 countries, and many of them volunteer in the Primary School as lunch, art, P.E., and language helpers.
 The children can’t wait to spend time with their Upper School heroes, and these cross-grade friendships build an authentically diverse community as well as excitement for each next step in the kindergarteners’ journey through Fay.

-Morning Meeting Each week, Primary School studentsgather in our Multipurpose Room for Morning Meeting.
+Each week, Primary School studentsgather in our Multipurpose Room for Morning Meeting.
 At these gatherings, our Head of Primary School presents commendations to children who have been “caught being kind” to peers and teachers.
 Children also practice their public speaking skills by sharing presentations about what they’ve learned.
 These informal speaking opportunities plant the seeds for Fay’s public speaking program, which begins in third grade.

-Creativity and Design Fay’s Creativity and Design curriculum challenges students to employ a powerful approach known as design thinking as they delve into hands-on projects that foster creativity and deepen understanding across subject areas.
+Fay’s Creativity and Design curriculum challenges students to employ a powerful approach known as design thinking as they delve into hands-on projects that foster creativity and deepen understanding across subject areas.
 To complement this program, in 2022 Fay opened a state-of-the-art, two-floor, 7,000 square-foot Center for Creativity and Design.

 What does the research say?